Bun Cook

-Frederick Joseph "Bun" Cook (September 18, 1903 – March 19, 1988) was a Canadian professional ice hockey forward and coach.
+Frederick Joseph "Bun" Cook (September 18, 1903 – March 19, 1988) was a Canadian professional ice hockey coach and forward.
 He was an Allan Cup champion with the Sault Ste.
 Marie Greyhounds in 1924 before embarking on a 13-year professional career.
 He played for the Saskatoon Crescents in the Western Canada Hockey League (WCHL) and the New York Rangers and Boston Bruins in the National Hockey League (NHL).
 Cook was a member of two Stanley Cup championship teams with the Rangers, in 1928 and 1933, playing on the "Bread Line" with his brother Bill and Frank Boucher.

 Cook turned to coaching in 1937 and spent 19 years in the American Hockey League (AHL), with the Providence Reds for six seasons and the remainder with the Cleveland Barons.
 His 636 wins as a coach is the second most in AHL history and he led his teams to the playoffs in all but one season.
 Cook was named an AHL All-Star coach on six occasions, and led his teams to a record seven Calder Cup championships.
 He was posthumously inducted into the Hockey Hall of Fame in 1995 and to the AHL Hall of Fame in 2007.

 He was the last surviving former player of the Saskatoon Crescents.